 Walmart Unicorn Ice Cream Cake

 Traditional cake boxes have met their match, fighting for charm against this kid-focused visual appeal.
-Even on the shelf, Walmart assures parents and kids that this cake looks great on any birthday or celebration.
+Even on the shelf, Walmart assures parents and kids that this cake looks excellent on any birthday or celebration.

 Mason Dixie Biscuits